Aun-shahid/TherapEase/README.md

 4.  **Access the Frontend:**
     Open your browser and navigate to the URL provided (typically `http://localhost:5173`).

 Boom!
-The server and frontend (if set up) are now running, and you can explore TherapEase!
+The server and frontend (if set up) are now running, and you can explore MindScribe!

 ## Project Structure